LuisS96/ProjectOS/README.md

   </h2>
 </div>
 <p>
-List of elements that are needed to be installed to run the code properly
+List of elements that are needed to be installed to run the code properly.
 </p>
 <ul>
   <li>